aptak/trafficsim/README.md

  direction relative to north in degrees, i.e., 90 degrees = east.
-    - For simplicity, quantize this is 45 deg. intervals intially. id - unique id for this vehicle vtype - what type of vehicle is this (if we don't subclass)
+    - For simplicity, quantize this is 45 deg. intervals intially. id - unique id for this vehicle vtype - what type of vehicle is this (redundant if vehicles types are subclassed but also can be useful to have this stored in baseclass)